Australians: Religion

-Australia has no official religion; its Constitution prohibits the Commonwealth government, but not the states, from establishing one, or interfering with the freedom of religion.
+For my own part, I think it is of little moment whether the words are inserted or not.
+The piety in us must be in our hearts rather than on our lips.
+Whether the words are inserted or not, I think they will have no meaning, and will have no effect in extending the power of the Commonwealth; because the Commonwealth will from its first stage be a Christian Commonwealth, and, unless its powers are expressly limited, may legislate on religious questions in a way that we now little dream of.

+Secularisation in Australia like in other Western nations has accelerated since the 19th and 20th century.
+Between 1993 and 2022, the proportion of the population identifying religion as very or somewhat important in life declined from 48% to 29% respectively per Our World In Data Survey Metric (see Religion has become less important in some English speaking countries).
 At the 2021 Census, 38.9% of the population identified as having "no religion", up from 15.5% in 2001.
-The largest religion is Christianity (43.9% of the population).
+The largest religion is Christianity (43.9% of the population) down from 88% in the 1966 census and 96% from the 1911 census.
 The largest Christian denominations are the Roman Catholic Church (20% of the population) and the Anglican Church of Australia (9.8%).
 Multicultural immigration since the Second World War has led to the growth of non-Christian religions, the largest of which are Islam (3.2%), Hinduism (2.7%), Buddhism (2.4%), Sikhism (0.8%), and Judaism (0.4%).

 In 2021, just under 8,000 people declared an affiliation with traditional Aboriginal religions.
 According to Australian Aboriginal mythology and the animist framework developed in Aboriginal Australia, the Dreaming is a sacred era in which ancestral totemic spirit beings formed The Creation.
 The Dreaming established the laws and structures of society and the ceremonies performed to ensure continuity of life and land.